-Program Structure 154.1.1
+154.1.1 Program Structure

 The Bachelor of Physical Education degree program consists of ★120 and has both a professional and discipline focus.
-Effective September 2002, students entering the BPE degree will take a revised program consisting of the following components:
+The program consists of the following components:

-- (1) Degree Core: ★60.
-These courses provide the foundation of knowledge in professional and discipline areas of the field. - Activity Core: ★15.
+- Degree Core: ★60.
+These courses provide the foundation of knowledge in professional and discipline areas of the field. - (2) Activity Core: ★15.
 100-level Physical Activity Courses (PAC) and Dance Activity Courses (DAC) focus on acquiring basic skills and developing theoretical knowledge fundamental to the activity.
 300-level PAC/DAC courses focus on advanced skill development analysis, instruction, and/or coaching of a physical activity.

+Specific Requirements:
-Specific Requirements: In addition to PAC 101 (★3), which is required in Year 1 of the program, the following is compulsory:

-a. ★3 at the 300-level
+- a.
+PAC 101 (\3), must be taken in Year 1 of the program - b. ★3 must be taken at the 300-level

-Note: A maximum of ★21 in PAC/DAC courses may be credited toward the BPE degree program.
-Any units of course weight above the required \$\pm\$15 are included in the Option Component of the degree.

-Areas of Concentration: ★30.
+- A maximum of ★21 in PAC/DAC courses may be credited toward the BPE degree program.
+Any units of course weight above the required ★15 are included in the Option Component of the degree - (2) Any units of course weight above the required ★15 are included in the Option Component of the degree. - (3) Areas of Concentration: ★30.
 Seven areas of concentration provide specializations in professional areas of physical education, sport, health, and well-being.
 Each concentration must include a practicum of at least ★6.
-Students normally select their area of concentration during the second year of their program.

-(4) Option Component: A group of courses totalling ★15 of which at least ★9 must be taken from outside the Faculty.
+Students normally select their area of concentration during the second year of their program. - (4) Option Component: A group of courses totalling ★15 of which at least ★9 must be taken from outside the Faculty.